compound-developers/compound-supply-examples/README.md

 ## Supplying Assets Directly via JSON RPC
 These code examples can be run by a web browser or with Node.js.
 If you want to use a web browser, you'll need to import the web3.js script in your HTML or JS file (see import above).

 Running these scripts will give your wallet **cETH** and **cDAI**.
-These are ERC20 Tokens that can be redeemed later for **more** of the underlying asset.
+These are ERC20 Tokens that can be **used to redeem an ever-increasing amount of the underlying asset**.
 The cToken exchange rate **increases every Ethereum block**, they can be transferred, and can be used to redeem at any time.

 ### Localhost Test Net
 - Run your local test net in a second command line window **using the command above**.
 - If using DAI (an ERC20 token example), you need to **first** mint some for your wallet using `node mint-testnet-dai.js`.
 You may need to update the DAI main net contract address and the `MCD_JOIN_DAI` address in the script.
-This changes periodically as DAI is improved.
+This changes periodically as DAI is improved (see **Minting Test DAI** section below for updating).
 - `cd json-rpc-examples/`
 - `node supply-eth-via-json-rpc.js` To supply ETH.
 - `node supply-erc20-via-json-rpc.js` To supply some DAI.
 The same code can be used for any other [ERC20 token that Compound supports](https://compound.finance/markets?ref=github&user=ajb413&repo=compound-supply-examples).